Mechanicsburg, Pennsylvania: 19th century

 On June 28, 1863, Confederate troops led by Brig.
 Gen. Albert G. Jenkins raided Mechanicsburg, and two days later, met with Union forces in the Skirmish of Sporting Hill, just east of town.
 Following the Skirmish of Sporting Hill, the Confederate forces retreated south into the little town of Gettysburg where the Battle of Gettysburg would be fought.

 The oldest building in Mechanicsburg is the Frankeberger Tavern.
 One of Mechanicsburg's first residents was George Frankeberger, who in 1801 applied for a license to open his newly built log home for the "convenience" of travelers.
 In exchange for a small fee, Mr. Frankeberger offered cattle drivers a warm meal and a place to sleep.
 This proved to be rather lucrative, as many people were making the two-day trek between Harrisburg (the state capital) and Carlisle (Cumberland County's county seat).

+20th and 21st century

+Approximately six trains travel through Mechanicsburg presently, which has increased due to new operations on the local sub-line owned by Norfolk Southern.
+Although automotive technology changed the town forever, today's residents cannot dismiss the vital role the railroad played in its development.

+Mechanicsburg's contemporary growth has also included the building of the Naval Support Activity on 840 acre of land in Hampden Township, Pennsylvania.
+NSA Mechanicsburg continues to serve as one of the Defense Department's major logistics sites.